Groundwork horse: Everything you need to know with exercises to download

 Exercises for calmness

-In serenity exercises, you work with objects such as tarpaulins, plastic bags or exercise balls to get the horse used to unusual stimuli.
-The goal is to train the horse to remain calm even in stressful situations.
+In calmness exercises, you work with objects such as tarpaulins, plastic bags or exercise balls to get the horse used to unusual stimuli.
+The aim is to train the horse to remain calm even in stressful situations.
 You should pay attention to your horse's body language and give it time to process the new stimuli at its own pace.
-Start with simple objects and increase the difficulty as the horse gains more confidence.
-To help your horse stay as cool as Bernadette Brune's horse in this video, the dressage rider demonstrates how it's done.
+Start with simple objects and increase the level of difficulty as the horse gains more confidence.

 Liberty work and circensics